Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

     * owners to review submissions before they are posted to the site
     * owners to set criteria for submissons - location, suitability, where it was purchased etc.

-- A curated directory of sites, articles and resources users of the site would be interested in.
+- A curated directory of sites, articles, blogs and resources users of the site would be interested in.
 - Submissions from hosts of relevant events that will be promoted on the site.
 - A News section that can be updated easily and regularly by owners.
 ---